-We were about to have tea, a tradition that kicked off all of our daily Kazakh family visits in the Altai mountains of western Mongolia.
+We’re about to have tea, a tradition that kicks off all of our daily Kazakh visits in the Altai mountains of western Mongolia.

-Kazakhs consider hospitality a sacred duty.
+The Kazakhs consider hospitality a sacred duty.
 A symbol of respect and admiration.
 It’s an intrinsic part of their culture and fuels their close-knit community even though they may live hundreds of miles away from each other.

 I once jokingly asked an elder and former eagle hunter if I could have an eagle.
 He responded through our translator—his unease palpable—that he didn’t think the airlines would allow a live eagle on board but if they said yes he would do his best to find one for me.
 I didn’t joke much after that.

 On the table before us is a traditional tea: Two types of hard cheese (Qurt, a white cheese and Khizil irimshik, a red cheese), both made from a combination of goat, sheep and cow’s milk, the latter boiled longer, are broken into large chunks and placed in separate bowls.
 There is freshly churned butter that I could eat by the spoonful, a bowl of mild sour cream, a plate of store-bought cookies (bought perhaps on a trip to Ulgii the nearest city a couple hundred miles away), and bauirsak, two inch long, pillow-shaped pieces of fried dough.

 Bauirsak is my snack of choice and I have eating it down to a science.
 I break the crust vertically with my thumb, fill the crevice with butter and eat the whole thing in two bites.
 If I am feeling particularly badass, I add sour cream on top with a sprinkle of grated red cheese sweetened with sugar.